Back to glossaryGLOSSARY · Tools

 LangGraph

 LangChain's stateful agent framework.
-GA October 2025, currently v1.0.10 in April 2026.
+Hit GA in late 2025 and now widely used in production.
 Builds agents as graphs with explicit state and transitions.
 The current default for production multi-step agents, with LangSmith integration for observability.

 How it works